South African Americans: South African-born population

+Culture

+The culture of South African Americans is a blend of their diverse ancestral backgrounds (i.e. Zulus, Xhosa, Afrikaners, Anglo-South Africans, Jews, etc.) mixed with contemporary American life.
+South African Americans have large, close-knit communities, particularly in Southern California (especially in Orange County and San Diego) and the Miami, Florida area.
+Cultural life often includes elements like braai (South African barbecue), a passion for rugby or cricket, and a deep interest in South African politics and social affairs.
+Though many speak English, there is often infuency in Afrikaans, Zulu, Xhosa, and other South African languages, which are maintained within households.
+While maintaining a distinct identity, South African Americans often assimilate well into the US mainstream, particularly those of European or urban, professional backgrounds, though they often retain a unique cultural perspective on the American experience.

+The most renowned South African restaurant in the United States is the international chain Nando's Peri-Peri.
+In addition, there are several South African restaurants located in other major cities, including New York City and Atlanta.
+These establishments were primarily founded by white South Africans who relocated to these urban areas and sought to introduce their native cuisine to an American audience.
+The majority of these restaurants offer South African dishes, including boerewors sausage and bobotie, as well as Indian dishes such as curries and samosas.

 Organizations

 Indaba ("discussion" in Zulu) is an example of an organization set up by South Africans to promote community involvement.
 It was founded in the 1990s and sponsors community events and activities.
 This organization allows the exchange of information through a web site and a mailing list, keeping South Africans informed about international and local events.

 The South African consulate in Chicago has close ties with many expatriates and hosts regular events and speakers, including an annual celebration of Freedom Day on 27 April.
 In 2001, the hosts founded the African Group of the U.S. Women's Action to boost the knowledge and understanding of South Africa among Americans.
 The South Africans are also in many other forums, such as informal parties, religious activities and rugby matches.